House and Patio Drainage – Stormwater Management

 Pool Drainage

-Patios, pools and outdoor living spaces are a big investment and usually the second most expensive addition to your home.
-Getting these areas to drain correctly is important on so many levels.
-Of course, you’ll want to direct water away from your home or foundation.
-This helps protect your biggest investment.
-Improper drainage on your deck can also lead to.
+Patios, pools and outdoor living spaces can be a significant investment and usually the second most expensive addition to your home.
+Getting these areas to drain correctly is important on many levels.

-• Water leakage under the deck which could lead to deck washouts or frost heaving,
+• Water leaking under the deck can cause deck washouts and frost heaving

-• Storm water entering the pool and disrupting the pH and alkalinity and increasing maintenance.
+• Storm water runoff entering the pool and changing the pH and alkalinity, leading to increased maintenance.

-And let’s not forget the cost and headache of having to deal with problems which could have been prevented with some good ol’ planning.
+And let’s not forget the cost and headache of having to deal with problems which could have been prevented with some preemptive planning.
 You should be enjoying this outdoor space, not regretting it.
-So, if you are planning to invest in backyard living, consider speaking with a landscape architect and qualified pool contractor to help in the process.
-Don’t skimp on the drainage features.
+So, if you are planning to invest in backyard living, consider speaking with a landscape architect or qualified pool contractor to help in the process.

 Drainage Management Strategies

-Though not to be the final word on drainage recommendations, I can offer a few strategies that I have seen work over the years.
-These include:
+It’s good to remember that maintenance of your drainage system is as important as the drainage itself.
+Though not to be the final word on drainage recommendations, here are a few strategies that have continued proven solutions over the years.

-3. Elevate your pool edge – This a a common place that most pool builders will incorporate to guard against flows of unwanted stormwater and debris.
+Elevate your pool edge – This is a common place detail that most pool builders will incorporate to guard against flows of unwanted stormwater and debris.
+By raising the pool edge water runoff is diverted to the surrounding landscape or into a trench drain system .

 French Drain